DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 4. Output(s) - data type and structure

 #####2.2.3.2.
 Searching
 If you know with relative specificity which Node you want to add to your Workspace, the **Search** field is your best friend.
 When you are not editing settings or specifying values in the Workspace, the cursor is always present in this field.
 If you start typing, the Dynamo Library will reveal a selected best fit match (with breadcrumbs for where it can be found in the Node categories) and a list of alternate matches to the search.
-When you hit Enter, the highlighted Node is added to the center of the Workspace.
+When you hit Enter, or click on the item in the truncated browser, the highlighted Node is added to the center of the Workspace.

 ![Searching the Library](images/2-2/07-LibrarySearching.png)
 >1.
 Search Field